1998–99 Chicago Blackhawks season

-The 1998–99 Chicago Blackhawks season was the 73rd season of operation of the Chicago Blackhawks in the National Hockey League.
+The 1998–99 Chicago Blackhawks season was the 73rd season of operation of the Chicago Blackhawks in the National Hockey League (NHL).
 They missed the playoffs in back to back seasons for the first time since the 1957–58 season.

 Offseason

 Regular season

 The Blackhawks allowed the most power-play goals of all 27 teams, with 80.
 Captain Chris Chelios was traded late in the season, to the Detroit Red Wings.
 The team finishes the season without a captain.